pjonatan/pkj_android/README.md

 kj.db size about 370 KB

 Compile with eclipse + android sdk, deleted android support v4 jar library ( in lib folder).

+If someone need modification, please contact me at: pjtht@protonmail.com or there was something error please inform me too.